 The version of Passenger running on DreamHost servers does not currently function with Node.js versions 14+.

-Can Node.js be used without enabling in the panel?
+Can Node.js be used without enabling it in the panel?

 Yes.
 You can create a Node.js app and deploy it manually.
 However, this can be a lot of work, depending on the complexity of your application.
 Deploying your Node.js app with Passenger is much easier and recommended.

-If you chose to not use Passenger, you would need to find a way to manually deploy your application.
+If you choose not to use Passenger, you must find a way to deploy your application manually.